lblod/notulen-prepublish-service/README.md

 For compatibility with frontend-gelinkt-notuleren 2.x use a version >= 0.5.x

 Note that releases denoted 0.5.x should be considered a work in progress, with an inconsistent api while we are working towards the new publication flow.

+## configuration
+The following environment variables can be set to configure the service:

+  -  *DATE_FORMAT*: datetime format passed to luxon, see the [table of tokens](https://moment.github.io/luxon/docs/manual/formatting.html#table-of-tokens) for more information.
+Default: `dd/MM/yyyy HH:mm:ss`